Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 They are dependency failures.

-The migration path is not only public ownership.
-It is also making extraction less profitable.
+The migration path combines public ownership with making extraction less profitable.

 Land value taxes.